Monthly Tech-Tip from Tony Hansen SignUp

 Scattered crystals on a highly melt fluid zinc free glaze

 Crystals do not just grow on zinc glazes.
 These were fired by Bill Campbell.
 The glaze is lithium fluxed and colored with iron.
-There is a metallic halo around the crystal, the crystal is usually a hexagon.
+There is a metallic halo around the crystal, the crystals are typically hexagonal.

 Crystalline plate made by Holly McKeen.